8 Documentation

 8.3 Dataset-level

-Our next type of documentation applies solely to your datasets and includes information about what data they contain and how they are related.
-It also captures things such as planned transformations for the data, potential issues to be aware of, and any alterations to the data.
-In addition to being helpful descriptive documentation, a huge reason for creating dataset documentation is authenticity.
+Dataset-level documentation applies to your datasets and includes information about what they contain and how they are related.
+It also captures things such as planned transformations, potential issues to be aware of, and any alterations made to the data.
+In addition to being helpful descriptive information, a huge reason for creating dataset documentation is authenticity.
 Datasets go through many iterations of processing which can result in multiple versions of a dataset (CESSDA Training Team 2017; UK Data Service 2023).
 Preserving data lineage by tracking transformations and errors found is key to ensuring that you know where your data come from, what processing has already been completed, and that you are using the correct version of the data.

 8.3.1 Readme